You are listening to the Sean Hannity Radio Show Podcast.

 That's not my field of expertise.

-That's the first thing question I have.
+That's the first question I have.

-So they're regulating health care as it is, but instead of regulating the amount that people that uh companies can charge, they're trying to regulate exactly how the insurance will be handed out, and that's not the government's job either.
+But instead of regulating the amount that companies can charge, they're trying to regulate exactly how the insurance will be handed out.

 And then everybody can afford it.

-Uh but they might want to take a look at the Japanese health care system where the Japanese healthcare system where uh the government set the prices on everything right down to the cost of a of uh you know a tongue depressor, and it worked for a while, but right now they are in disaster shape.
+They might want to take a look at the Japanese healthcare system, where the Japanese healthcare system, where the government set the prices on everything right down to the cost of a tongue depressor.

-They're worse off than almost any country in the world, and that was when you did have the government setting all those prices.
+And that was when you did have the government setting all those prices.

 There's not much of a change.